10 Crazy Online Ideas That Actually Work - Nokristart - Nokristart - Learn Everyday

 7. Doggles.com

 It may be the most useless invention in the world, but for Ken and Ronnie Di Lulu, this crazy idea made millions.
-Most dog owners would never have thought of buying sunglasses for their dogs, but at the time Douglas began to be marketed as a shield against ultraviolet radiation, thousands of dog owners bought one for their dogs and came to get a pair.
-Result?
-Handsome dogs and two new members in the millionaires' club with a chain of stores in 16 countries around the world.
+Most dog owners would never have thought of buying sunglasses for their dogs, but when Douglas began to be marketed as a shield against ultraviolet radiation, thousands of dog owners bought one for their dogs and came to get a pair.
+The result?
+Handsome dogs and two new members in the millionaires' club with a chain of stores in 16 countries worldwide.

 8. GeesePoliceInc.com

 It may not be an online business, but with the help of the Internet, David Marks was able to turn a relatively simple idea into a $2 million-a-year business.
 In the 1980s, David noticed two things while working on the golf course.
-First, the wild geese were proving to be a nuisance, and second, the Border Collie was exceptionally effective at repelling these birds.
-Putting the two together, David Marks started his business which now consists of 27 trucks and 32 dogs with a mission to bring wild geese anywhere.
+First, the wild geese proved a nuisance, and second, the Border Collie was exceptionally effective at repelling these birds.
+Putting the two together, David Marks started his business, which now consists of 27 trucks and 32 dogs, to bring wild geese anywhere.

 9. BugMeNot.com

 Most Internet users will agree that there is nothing more annoying than having to register to access a site that is already free.
 However, no one would agree with this fact more than Guy King, so he decides to do something about it.
-BugMeNot.com is a free web service started by King to provide quick logins to free sites (such as YouTube.com or NYTimes.com) and the site was a huge success as many users wasted time on pointless registrations. process and expose your email addresses to spam.
+BugMeNot.com is a free web service started by King to provide quick logins to free sites (such as YouTube.com or NYTimes.com).
+The site was a huge success, as many users wasted time on pointless registrations.
+Process and expose your email addresses to spam.
 Ironically, BugMeNot.com only got publicity because they tried to shut it down in 2004.
-After a mere mention of the fact in Wired magazine, the website gained even more attention and soon spread to other places like Retailmenot.com.
+After mentioning the fact in Wired magazine, the website gained even more attention and soon spread to other places like Retailmenot.com.

 10. Shopping Cart Abuse.Com